xiaolai/regular-investing-in-box/docs/en/README.md

 >
 >You've already made three guesses: 1) a net might work better than an arrow; 2) certain regions might grow more rapidly than the whole; and 3) some sectors within those regions might grow even more rapidly.
 If you keep guessing, your accuracy will certainly suffer.
 So what should you do?
 Don't use an arrow, use a shotgun!
 This way, although your accuracy will suffer, you'll be more likely, and perhaps almost certain, to hit something.
 Anyway, since it's so far away, no one can be completely accurate, but after so many adjustments, you're more likely than others to be accurate!
 >
->In the end you have another discovery, which is that using an arrow is never the best choice...
+>In the end, you have another discovery, which is that using an arrow is never the best choice...

 Choosing a mix of multiple investments, rather than just one, has a powerful effect.
 The most famous example once again comes from Warren Buffet.
 In April of 2017, United Airlines had a [PR disaster](https://en.wikipedia.org/wiki/United_Express_Flight_3411_incident) on their hands when, after overselling a flight, they had 69-year-old David Dao dragged off of an aircraft.
 Quite a few of the media reports that followed were about Warren Buffett, because he owned a large amount of stock in United's parent company.
 The reports said that, since the company's stock had gone down 4%, losing more than \$1 billion in market value, Buffett had lost more than \$90 million.
 At the end of trading that day, the stock was down just over 1%, so Buffett's paper loss was around \$24 million.